US election tampering charge for Russians

-Russians charged over US 2016 election tampering
+Russia-Trump inquiry: Russians charged over US 2016 election tampering

 Thirteen Russians have been charged with interfering in the US 2016 election, in a major development in the FBI investigation.

-Three of those named have been accused of conspiracy to commit wire fraud and five have been accused of aggravated identity theft.
+Three of those named have also been accused of conspiracy to commit wire fraud and five have been accused of aggravated identity theft.

-The announcement was made by Special Counsel Robert Mueller, who is investigating alleged Russian meddling.
+The charges were made by Special Counsel Robert Mueller, who is investigating alleged Russian meddling.

 Three Russian companies are also named in the indictment.